CUNYTechPrep/2021-fall-data-science/Week-01-Pandas/README.md

 		* `git push`

-5. Begin homework exercise in breakout rooms.
+5. In your terminal, navigate to the Week-01-Pandas folder and type in `jupter notebook` to launch a jupyter notebook.
+Begin homework exercise in breakout rooms.
 	* Do your work in the `Exercise.ipynb`.
 	* Once finished, push your changes to your fork.
 		* `git add *`